 You may not realize it, but there are little money vampires all through your life that are draining your bank account.
-Fortunately, they’re easier to stop than a real vampire, and you won’t need garlic or a wooden stake to fix them.
+Fortunately, they’re easier to stop than a real vampire, and you won’t need garlic or a wooden stake.

 1. Ghost subscriptions

 Subscriptions are easy to get online and equally easy to forget.
-An April 2021 survey from Chase found that nearly two-thirds of consumers have forgotten about at least one recurring payment in the last year.
+In a May 2022 survey, C+R Research found 42 percent of consumers have forgotten about at least one recurring subscription they are paying for but don’t use.

 Review your subscriptions and automatic payments at least annually.
 Even the financial pros can find something to unsubscribe to, says Tess Zigo, a Palm Harbor, Florida, certified financial planner (CFP).
 “During COVID, due to stress, I signed up for Calm, an app that soothes you by reading stories, [because] I couldn’t fall asleep.
 Now we are back to the grind, so no need for Calm stories — subscription canceled.”